 This type of data collection, the authors concluded, could help researchers identify patterns when designing error prevention strategies and also helping by allowing a blame-free environment for clinicians to recall errors.

-If you have questions about a recent misdiagnosis or treatment errors contact our attorneys today for a free consultation.
+If you have questions about a recent misdiagnosis or treatment errors contact our Louisville medical malpractice lawyers today for a free consultation.